Read on for a detailed breakdown of what it costs to travel to Thailand.

 While discussing prices in Thailand, I’ll be using USD.
 Because this is such a universal currency, hopefully, the prices will make more sense than if I list them in Thai Baht.
 (1 USD equals roughly 30 THB)

 Thailand Trip Cost

 Considering the information presented in this post, creating a Thailand travel budget can be quite simple.

 Think about whether you want to travel on a backpacker budget, a mid-range traveller budget, or a luxury budget.
 You can even mix-and-match, penny-pinching at times and splurging here and there.

-Formulating a Thailand travel budget is all up to the individual, but these average costs of expenses in Thailand should help you get an idea of what you’ll spend.
+Formulating a Thailand travel budget is all up to the individual, but this breakdown of an average Thailand trip cost should help you get an idea of what you’ll spend.

 |Food||Accommodation||Transportation||Attractions*||Average Daily Cost|